Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Introduction

 A type of recurrent neural network with high potential for intrinsic interpretability is Fuzzy Cognitive Maps (FCM) \cite{Kosko1986}.
 FCMs allow modeling complex systems in terms of causal relationships and well-defined concepts.
 In these networks, the experts should provide the concepts defining the system and the weights connecting such concepts, although the weights could also be computed from data using learning algorithms.
 In general, neural networks operate like black boxes, where hidden neurons and connections do not involve any clear meaning for the problem itself.
-In contrast, neural concepts in FCM-based models and their connections have a precise meaning for the system under analysis and help explain why a solution is suitable for a given problem.
+In contrast, neural concepts in FCM-based models and their connections have a precise meaning for the system under analysis and can help explain why a solution is suitable for a given problem.
 FCMs have been extensively applied to modeling complex systems from engineering, environmental sciences, behavioral sciences, medicine, business, and other domains \cite{PapageorgiouS13}.

 However, while FCM-based models have proven effective in scenario simulation and time series forecasting, their performance on pattern classification problems is arguable (Section \ref{sec:literature} will revise prominent models reported in the literature).
 There are several reasons explaining the moderate performance of FCM-based classifiers.
 Firstly, the network topology depends on the problem domain since hidden neurons are not allowed.
-Secondly, if the network converges to a unique fixed point, then the model will be able to recognize only one decision class (not necessarily the majority one).
+Secondly, if the network converges to a unique fixed-point attractor, then the model will be able to recognize only one decision class (not necessarily the majority one).
+The authors in \cite{Napoles2014} prove that, under some properties of the weight matrix, an FCM with no input neurons converges to a single attractor regardless the initial concept values.
+As an example, the authors in \cite{Napoles2014} show several FCMs modeling the classification of drug resistance in HIV protein sequences that converge to a unique fixed point, therefore only predicting the ``susceptible'' decision class, which is the minority one.
 Thirdly, both the neurons' activation values and the (causal) weights are confined to a closed interval, thus limiting the coverage of the activation space \cite{Concepcion2020a}.
 Finally, there is a lack of learning algorithms with a strong mathematical foundation.